inoahdev/tbd/README.md

 Usage: tbd -o [options] path
-        --preserve-subdirs,       Preserve the sub-directories of where files were found in when recursing in relation to the actual provided recurse-path --no-overwrite,           Prevent overwriting of files when writing out.
-                                  This may result in some files being skipped --replace-path-extension, Replace the path-extension(s) of provided file(s) when creating an output-file (Instead of simply appending .tbd)
+        --preserve-subdirs,       Preserve the sub-directories of where files were found in when recursing in relation to the actual provided recurse-path --replace-path-extension, Replace the path-extension(s) of provided file(s) when creating an output-file (Instead of simply appending .tbd)